fbpx

 Key Stage 3

-Typically, each year, students will be exposed to a variety of literature.
-They will study a class novel, analyse a range of poetry, explore a modern drama text, read and analyse pre-1914 prose and study a Shakespeare play.
+Typically, each year, pupils will be exposed to a variety of literature.
+They will study a class novel, analyse a range of poetry, read and analyse pre-1914 prose and study a Shakespeare play.
+They will also read and analyse a variety of non-fiction texts and learn how to write for a variety of audiences and purposes.

 Texts studied include: